-The possession, use or sale of controlled substances without appropriate prescription is prohibited.
-The University expects its students to obey all state and federal laws regulating the possession and use of controlled substances.
-This means that the use of recreational drugs is not permitted even in the privacy of one's own room.
+The possession and/or use of controlled substances without appropriate prescription is prohibited.
+The university expects its students to obey all state and federal laws regulating the possession and use of controlled substances.
+The university also has specific campus policies related to drug use and possession in addition to state and federal laws.
+Recreational use of drugs is not permitted even in the privacy of one's own room.

-Being present where illegal drugs are accessible or being used is also a violation of University policy.
+Being present where illegal drugs are accessible or being used is also a violation of university policy.

 Students may also be held responsible for the drug violations of their guests or drug violations that occur in their residence.
+Violations of this policy will be processed by community standards and are also subject to criminal prosecution.
+Penalties shall range from disciplinary review to expulsion from the university.